The nimbleMacros package has two goals:

 ## }

-Now we will set use3pieces = TRUE
+Now we will set use3pieces = TRUE.
+In this case,

-will automatically do some initial processing on
+buildMacro will automatically do some initial processing on

 the code line for us.
 Specifically, it will identify if the assignment

-if ~
+is stochastic (stoch, TRUE if ~

-), and separate and return
+and FALSE if <-), and separate and return

-the left-hand-side (LHS
+the left-hand-side (LHS) and right-hand-side

-) of the assignment.
+(RHS) of the assignment.
 With these settings, our

-function’s first three arguments need to be stoch
+function’s first three arguments need to be stoch,

-, in that order (plus we keep the
+LHS, and RHS, in that order (plus we keep the

-always-required modelInfo
+always-required modelInfo and .env).

 fun3 <- function(stoch, lhs, rhs, modelInfo, .env){